 "You don't always have to be strong, Buffy."
 His arms tightened around her.
 She felt his lips touch her neck just above the pearls.

-"You're getting off on this," she accused him in a broken voice as she tried to push him away.
+"You're getting off on this," she said in a broken voice as she tried to push him away.

-"Oh, of course I am," he agreed as he let go of her and sat back.
-He reached over and rubbed the pearls into the tracks that her tears had made down her neck.
+"Oh, of course I am."
+He let go of her and sat back.
+Then he reached over and rubbed the pearls into the tracks that her tears had made down her neck.
 "Back to the source," he whispered.
 "Mother ocean, Buffy's tears."

 She stared at him.
 His eyes as they met hers were nothing but kind.
 She frowned at him.